 - Once the fat has heated up, add the holy trinity (onions, celery, bell peppers) and cook for 5 minutes, stirring occasionally.

-- Add the first set of spices and cook for 1 minute.
+- Add the dried spices and cook for 1 minute.

-- Stir in the soaked red beans, chicken stock, water, and bay leaves, Add the carrot and nestle in the two ham hocks then cover.
-Bring the mixture to a boil, then lower the heat to medium low and simmer for 3 hours with the lid askew.
+- Stir in the soaked red beans, chicken stock, water, and bay leaves, then add the carrot and nestle in the two ham hocks and cover.
+Bring the mixture to a boil, then lower the heat to medium low and simmer for 3 hours.
 Stir occasionally so they don't stick to the bottom of the pot.

 - After two hours, remove the 2 ham hocks and place them on a large plate.
-Wait for them to cool before cutting the meat off the bones and adding it back into the pot.
+Wait for them to cool, roughly 45 minutes, before cutting the meat off the bones and adding it back into the pot.
+Stir until well combined.

 - During the last 15 minutes, remove 3 cups and mash with a potato masher, then return back to the pot.
 This gives the mixture a more creamy texture.
 Mix in the salt and sugar and adjust seasonings to taste.
 If necessary, add some water to get the desired consistency.
 Serve hot.